Joshua-Disney/hello-freaking-world/README.md

 [x] display image of pokemon

-[] select pokemon name from suggestion list on input
+[x] select pokemon name from suggestion list on input

+[] make input list dynamic to first letter

 [] create an accordian div that shows the Pokemon's description